herudi/dero/README.md

 await dero.listen(3000);
 ```

-## req.pond(body: Uint8Array | Deno.Reader | string, opts?: PondOptions)
+## req.pond(body?, opts?)
 ### body
-req.pond send data with type string or object json.
+req.pond send data with type string or object json (optional).
 ### opts
-is an optional object like status and headers.
+is an optional object like status and headers (optional).

 ```ts
 ...